Gaussian Processes with Errors in Variables: Theory and Computation: Introduction

-for a sequence of $\xi_{n} \to 0$, called posterior contraction rates, have been established, where $p$ denotes the unknown parameter, $X^{(n)}$ denotes a set of precise measurements on $X$, $d$ a distance metric, $\Pi_{n}\{~\cdot\mid X^{(n)}\}$ the posterior distribution given $X^{(n)}$, and $E_{p_0}$ the expectation with respect to the true probability density $p_0$ of $X$.
-Such posterior convergence results are useful as they imply the frequentist convergence rate $\xi_{n}$ for the associated Bayes estimators.
-Optimal rates of posterior convergence in density estimation using mixture models have been illustrated by \cite{ghosal2007posterior,shen2013adaptive,kruijer2010adaptive}.
-Bayesian nonparametric density estimation approaches, such as the Dirichlet process Gaussians mixture model, can be readily adapted to the problem of density deconvolution from a practical point of view.
-In contrast, in our deconvolution context the covariate density of interest is different from the data generating density of the noise-contaminated covariate, making our theoretical investigation of consistency properties of the posterior substantially different and more difficult.

-To the best of our knowledge, the only existing results available in the Bayesian literature are \cite{sarkar2013adaptive,donnet2018posterior}.
-In the former papers, an adaptive optimal contraction rate is proved in a density deconvolution problem.
-A formal theoretical justification for the use of Bayesian procedures in the errors-in-variables regression problem is missing.
-In this paper, we propose a fully Bayesian framework for errors-in-variables regression using Gaussian process prior, and develop a new theoretical framework for studying its frequentist properties including consistency and the quantification of posterior convergence rates.
-The optimal rate in the errors-in-variables problem with Gaussian error has been proved to be extremely slow, rendering inefficient inference in applications.
-In fact, the decaying error variance plays a very important role in improving the rate of the convergence.
-Such observation can be found in \cite{fan1992deconvolution}, where the measurement error standard deviation is allowed to decrease at the certain rate (the same as the optimal rate of the bandwidth) to enable the contraction rate of the deconvolution estimator to be as fast as that of the ordinary density estimator.
+Bayesian approaches have been demonstrated to be very successful numerically, however, there is a clear dearth of theoretical results justifying these approaches.
+Few existing results for deconvolution density estimation are available recently in the Bayesian literature such as \cite{gao2016posterior,donnet2018posterior,rousseau2021wasserstein}.
+To the best of our knowledge, a formal theoretical justification for the use of Bayesian procedures in the errors-in-variables regression problem is missing.
+As the main contribution of this paper, we propose a fully Bayesian framework for the errors-in-variables regression using a Gaussian process prior, and develop a new theoretical framework for studying its frequentist properties including consistency and the quantification of posterior convergence rates.
+As mentioned earlier, the optimal rate in the errors-in-variables problem with Gaussian error distribution has been proved to be extremely slow, rendering inference infeasible in applications.
+However, allowing the error variance to decrease to zero with sample size at an appropriate rate plays a very important role in improving the rate of convergence \citep{carroll1999nonparametric, fan1992deconvolution}.
+In this paper, we reexamine this situation from a Bayesian perspective assuming that the measurement error standard deviation decays at the order of of $n^{-1/(2\beta+1)}$ where $\beta$ is the smoothness of the true covariate density.
+However, we intend to maintain adaptivity with respect to the smoothness level of the true function and the true covariate density.